 Super Baseball Simulator 1.000 is a baseball game released for the Super Nintendo in 1991.
-In addition to containing the typical options of season play and exhibition play, it stood out from the competition with its robust edit-a-team mode and use of Ultra Leagues.
-In edit mode, you can name your team, choose your uniform colors, name every character, assign their stats, as well as choose from a wide variety of super powers each player may wield.
+In addition to containing the typical options of season play and exhibition play, it also includes an edit-a-team mode and Ultra Leagues.
+In edit mode the player can name their team, choose the uniform colors, name every character, assign their stats, as well as choose from a wide variety of super powers each player may wield.
 In addition to the Ultra League, there are two leagues of standard baseball teams.

-When using an Ultra League team (or if you created your own), each player has access to an Ultra Power (or in the case of pitchers, between two and four Ultra Powers).
-Each power costs a certain number of Ultra Points to use, between 1 and 9, and provides an extra bit of oomph with which to wallop your opponents.
-The number of Ultra Points available is set before the game begins, and you may choose to have unlimited Points.
+When using an Ultra League team (or if the player created their own), each player has access to an Ultra Power (or in the case of pitchers, between two and four Ultra Powers).
+Each power costs a certain number of Ultra Points to use, between 1 and 9, and provides an extra bit of oomph with which to wallop the opponents.
+The number of Ultra Points available is set before the game begins, and the player may choose to have unlimited Points.

 - Fire Ball – The ball bursts into flame, causing it to go faster and be slightly harder to hit.

 - Stopper Ball – The player may temporarily freeze the ball in mid-air for a few seconds.

 - Phantom Ball – The ball becomes invisible halfway to the plate.

 - Snake Ball – The ball travels in a zig-zag pattern.

 - Ninja Ball – Several balls are thrown out in a clump pattern but only one is real.